Rishabh23112/repo-chat/README.md

-# Repo Chat - Client-Server Application
+# RepoChat - Client-Server Application

 A modern full-stack application that allows you to chat with any GitHub repository using AI-powered RAG (Retrieval-Augmented Generation).